Altitude Adventure India – Chadar Trek for beinners

 - Medical Check prior to the trek up at Leh

 All these as mandatory regulations and trekkers have to obtain a NOC from ALTOA followed by the Permit from the Wildlife Department.
 A permit will be issued to each trekker only after producing the medical certificate.

 Second is preparation for your fitness.
 Start working on your physical fitness at least 1 month before the trek.
 Though the trail is a fairly laid out path and doesn’t have any steep ascends or descends remember that it starts from Leh Ladakh which is at an altitude of 3500 meters which is quite high.
 At this altitude, the air gets thinner and oxygen is less abundant and you will find difficult to breathe.
 Your body needs to acclimatize well before you start your trek.

 I would recommend a fitness routine of at least 4 weeks before the trek.
 It should include cardiovascular and strength training.
 Cardiovascular training will help you to acclimatize quickly at Leh and you will clear the medical test too.
 (As per the new regulations for chadar trek medical checkup is mandatory before the trek)

 There is a lot of trekking distance that you will cover walking on the frozen river with your backpack.
 It could be taxing for your legs.
 For this, strengthening your legs will help a lot.

-Finally, find the best Chadar trek organizers who have been conducting Chadar frozen river trek since many years.
-They ensure that there is no compromise on gears like tents and sleeping bags which help you survive in sub zero Leh Ladakh temperature at night.
+Finally, find the best Chadar trek organizers who have been conducting Chadar frozen river trek for many years.
+They ensure that there is no compromise on gears like tents and sleeping bags which help you survive in sub-zero Leh Ladakh temperature at night.